Mineral Test Hole Permit

 How Will My Application Be Processed?

-The application, required forms and proper fees should be submitted to the Division of Water Resources, Oil and Gas Well Section.
+The application, required forms, and proper fees should be submitted to the Division of Water Resources, Mining Unit.
 A detailed review of the application is conducted and the review process may take up to 15 days.
 No public review is required.

 What Fees Are Required?